-Fig. 6 depicts the total energy consumption as the number of sensor nodes varies.
+The simulation results are plotted in Figs. 6, 7, and 8.
+Fig. 6 depicts the total energy consumption when the number of sensor nodes varies.
 The energy consumption increases with the number of nodes since more nodes are involved in packet forwarding.
-On the other hand, this figure shows that the energy consumption for the proposed algorithm is less than that in VBF and HH-VBF routing protocol only on dense networks, when the number of nodes is greater than 300 nodes, indicating that the CVBF algorithm can save more energy with high node density, as shown in Table I, extracted for Fig. 6.
+On the other hand, this figure shows that the energy consumption for the proposed algorithm is less than that in VBF and HH-VBF routing protocol only on dense networks, when the number of nodes is greater than 300 nodes, indicating that the CVBF and the BS-CVBF algorithm can save more energy with high node density.

 Figure 6.
-CVBF energy consumption vs. number of sensor nodes.
+BS-CVBF energy consumption vs. number of sensor nodes.